TheRealKaup/KTech/documentation/conventions.md

 ## Expected behavior of adder, remover, enterer and leaver functions

-Note that this section will hopefully be removed or shortened with the closing of [issue #127](https://github.com/TheRealKaup/KTech/issues/127), by means of generic programming/class inheritance.

-World structures (`Map`, `Camera`, `Layer`, `Object`, `UI` and `Widget`) add and remove from themselves child structures, and enter and leave parent structures.
+Entities (`Map`, `Camera`, `Layer`, `Object`, `UI` and `Widget`) add and remove from themselves sub (child) entities, and enter and leave super (parent) entities.
 The functions that do these actions are called "adders", "removers", "enterers" and "leavers", respectively.
-This section specifies the expected behavior of these functions, as warranted by issue #84.
+This section used to specify the exact behavior of these functions, as warranted by issue [issue #84](https://github.com/TheRealKaup/KTech/issues/84).
+But because [issue #127](https://github.com/TheRealKaup/KTech/issues/127) covered a lot of the behavior, this section has been minimized to cover what the adder and remover wrappers to `KTech::Sub` and the usual enterers and leavers should do, and the exact behavior was moved to the Doxygen documentation of `KTech::Sub`.

-Enterers and leavers (of child structures) call the adders and removers (of parent structures) to do the actual adding and removing.
-The library user may choose either directions based on preference, and expect similar behavior.
+Enterers and leavers (of sub entities) call the adders and removers (of parent entities) to do the actual adding and removing.
+The library user may choose either calling the functions of the sub entity or parent entity based on their preference, and expect similar behavior.

-The "given structure" is provided as a `KTech::ID<T>`.

-### Add

-- If the given structure does not exist in `Engine::Memory`:
-    - Return false.
-- If the given structure is this structure itself:
-     - Return false.
-- If the given structure is already within this structure:
-    - Return false.
-- Call the leaver function of the given structure.
-- Set the parent ID of the given structure to this structure's ID.
-- Add the given structure to this child structures vector.
-- Return true.

-### Remove

-- If the given structure is not within this structure:
-    - Return false.
-- If the given structure exists in `Engine::Memory`:
-    - Set the parent ID of the given structure to `KTech::nullID`.
-- Erase the given structure from this child structures vector.
-- Return true.

-### RemoveAll

-- If there are no child structures:
-    - Return false.
-- For all child structures:
-    - If the child structure exists in `Engine::Memory`:
-        - Set the parent ID of the child structure to `KTech::nullID`.
-- Clear child structures vector.
-- Return true.
+Entities are passed around as `KTech::ID`s.
+Unless required explicitly, do not add anymore argument validations (like ensuring the parent ID is in memory).

-### Enter
+### Parent entity

-- If the given structure does not exist in `Engine::Memory`:
-    - Return false:
-- If the given structure is this structure itself:
-     - Return false.
-- If the given structure is already the current parent:
-    - Return false.
-- Call this structure's leaver function, and return its returned value.
+- The adder, remover, and remove-all functions, should call and return the value of the appropriate member `Sub`'s `Add()`, `Remove()` and `RemoveAll()`, respectively.
+- The destructor should call its entity's remove-all function.
+If there are multiple member `Sub`s, then all remove-all functions must be called.

-### Leave
+### Sub entity

-- If the current parent exits in `Engine::Memory`:
-    - Call the remove function of current parent, and return its returned value.
-- Set the parent ID to `KTech::nullID`.
+- The enterer should get the given parent ID from memory, and call its adder.
-- Return true.

-## Expected behavior of constructors and destructors of world structures

-Note that this section will hopefully be removed or shortened with the closing of [issue #127](https://github.com/TheRealKaup/KTech/issues/127), by means of generic programming/class inheritance.

-### Constructor

-When constructed, world structures are responsible for registering themselves at `Engine::Memory`, and sometimes also for entering other world structures.

-If the constructor does not accept a parent structure to enter:

-- Add this structure to `Engine::Memory` (i.e. `engine.memory.container.Add(this);`).

-Otherwise:

-- Call the constructor that doesn't accept a parent to enter, if such overload exists.
+- The leaver should check that its member parent ID is not `nullID`.
+If it isn't, then it should get the parent from memory and call its remover.
+- There should be a constructor that accepts a parent entity and one that doesn't.
+The constructor that does should be based on the one that doesn't, and it should call the entity's enterer.
-- Enter the given parent.
+- The destructor should call the entity's leaver.

-### Destructor

-When destructed, world structures are responsible for removing themselves from `Engine::Memory`, and sometimes for leaving their parents and removing their child structures.

-- Call this `RemoveAll` function, if this can have child structures.
-- Call this `Leave` function, if this can have a parent structure.
-- Remove this from `Engine::Memory`.

 ## Engine components